prayag31/Shadowing_Hoisting_DeadZone/shadowing.md

 console.log(number); //=> 10
 ```

->we saw that variable shadowing can occur in methods or functions —such as .displayDouble() where the global variable number on line 26 is shadowed by the inner variable of the same name on line 30.
+>we saw that variable shadowing can occur in methods or functions —such as .displayDouble() where the global variable 'number' is shadowed by the inner variable of the same name inside the block of function displayDouble().